ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-/Vourt Fool».
+Vourt Fool».
 By Dr. Doran.
 PBIHTKRI&#x27;
 PROVERB».-Never Inquire thou ot the
 editor of thenewi, for behold it is bia
 duty at th» appointed time to give it